RussianDraco/void/README.md

 # Void CLI-Game Manager

-Welcome to Void, a game manager specialized for CLI terminal games designed to enhance your gaming experience.
-With Void, you can easily manage and play your favorite CLI games all in one place.
+Welcome to Void, a game manager made for managing Python CLI-based/in terminal games.
+With Void, you can manage, install, update and publish CLI-based games.

 ## Installation
 ( Temporarily on testpypi )